FKammerer45/botnet_detection/README.md

 ## License

 This project is licensed under the MIT License.
-(Assuming MIT, please add a `LICENSE` file if one doesn't exist).